StateusY/rpg-loot-reforged/bugs.md

 - [IMPORTANT] Shulker health bars do not move when the shulker teleports - they also disconnect from the shulker's health
 - [LOW] If a mob takes damage before they are given a health bar, they die instantly
 - [MID] Health can never exceed base therefore ignoring absorption
+- [MID] Warden sonic booms do no damage to mobs
+- [MID] cactus do no damage to mobs
+- [MID] suffoction does no damage to mobs
+- [LOW] mobs register magic damage as physical damage